jfcloutier/karma_system/design_notes/observations from predictions.md

 2. Predicting that nothing last observed will change
 3. Predicting that incoming observations will maintain current experiences (of counts, comparisons, unchanging and trends, as constructed from observations)
 4. Predicting observations from understanding (from having a model of latent processes causing observations)
-5. Predicting goal/directive activations from plans the CA built to achieve its intent or a received directive
+5. Predicting goal/directive activations from plans the CA built to achieve its intent and received directives

 Given the provenance of a prediction, a consequent prediction error can present a learning opportunity of lesser or greater value: